ZyphrZero/obsidian-ai-note-renamer/README.md

 *   **Use Current Filename as Context**: When enabled, the AI will know the current filename, allowing you to ask it to "optimize" the existing name instead of regenerating it.
 *   **Analyze Directory Naming Style**: (Experimental) Attempts to analyze the naming habits of other files in the same directory.
 *   **Debug Mode**: Output the full Prompt and API response in the developer console (Ctrl+Shift+I) for troubleshooting.
-*   **Timeout Settings**: You can appropriately increase the timeout period when the network is slow.

 ### Terminal Settings
 *   **Shell Configuration**: